 Symptoms of an open oval window

-In most cases, the symptoms of an open oval window do not appear in any way.
+In most cases, there are no symptoms of a patent oval window.
 A person learns about the presence of pathology by chance during a routine examination.
-But the latent course of the disease has a characteristic symptom complex, which can remain without proper attention for a long time:
+But the latent course of the disease has a characteristic symptom complex that can remain without proper attention for a long time:

-• Cyanosis and increased pallor of the nasolabial triangle during physical exertion.
+• Cyanosis and increased pallor of the nasolabial triangle during physical activity.

-• Propensity to colds and bronchopulmonary pathologies of an inflammatory nature.
+• Tendency to colds and bronchopulmonary pathologies of an inflammatory nature.

 • Slow weight gain in a child.